Glorious Revolution: Prelude: 1685 to June 1688

 Suspicions increased when James sought William's backing for repealing the Test Acts; he predictably refused, further damaging their relationship.
-Having previously assumed he was guaranteed English support in a war with France, William now worried he might face an Anglo-French alliance, despite assurances by James he had no intention of doing so.
-Historians argue these assurances were genuine, but James did not appreciate the distrust caused by his domestic policies.
+Having previously assumed he was guaranteed English support in a war with France, William now worried he might face an Anglo-French alliance like during the Rampjaar, despite assurances by James he had no intention of doing so.
+Historians argue whether these assurances were genuine, but James did not fully appreciate the distrust caused by his domestic policies.
 In August 1687, William's cousin de Zuylestein travelled to England with condolences on the death of Mary of Modena's mother, allowing him to make contact with the political opposition.
 Throughout 1688, his English supporters provided William detailed information on public opinion and developments, very little of which was intercepted.

 In October 1687, after fourteen years of marriage and multiple miscarriages, it was announced the Queen was pregnant, Melfort immediately declaring it was a boy.
 When James then wrote to Mary urging her to convert to Catholicism, it convinced many he was seeking a Catholic heir, one way or the other and may have been a deciding factor in whether to invade.
 Early in 1688, a pamphlet circulated in England written by Dutch Grand Pensionary Gaspar Fagel; this guaranteed William's support for freedom of worship for Dissenters and retaining the Test Acts, unlike James who offered tolerance in return for repeal.

 In April 1688, Louis XIV announced tariffs on Dutch herring imports, along with plans to support the Royal Navy in the English Channel.
 James immediately denied making any such request, but fearing it was the prelude to a formal alliance, the Dutch began preparing a military intervention.
 On the pretext of needing additional resources to deal with French privateers, in July the States General authorised an additional 9,000 sailors and 21 new warships.